 In 2012, we identified failings in the way that some banks sold structured collars, swaps, simple collars and cap products, which we collectively refer to as IRHPs.
 The banks involved agreed to review their sales of IRHPs1 made to unsophisticated customers2 since 2001.
 The full review started in May 2013 and the banks have now sent a redress determination letter to all of the 17,000 businesses that are in the review.
 So far, £1.8 billion has been paid in redress, including £365 million to deal with consequential losses.

 The voluntary agreements establishing the IRHP scheme are supported by independent reviewers appointed under s.166 of the Financial Services and Markets Act 2000.
 Every case is overseen and verified by an independent reviewer.

-All nine banks have now completed their sales reviews of customers who joined the review before March 2014 and have delivered redress letters to all but a handful of these customers.
+All nine banks have now completed their sales reviews and have delivered redress letters to all but a handful of these customers.

-The banks have now sent 16,000 redress determinations to customers, 13,500 of which include a cash redress offer and 2,500 confirm that the IRHP sale complied with our rules or that the customer suffered no loss.
+The banks have sent 17,000 redress determinations to customers, 14,000 of which include a cash redress offer, and 3,000 confirm that the IRHP sale complied with our rules or that the customer suffered no loss.

-In addition to the £1.2 billion of redress payable to customers, the banks have set aside money to cover the costs of having to terminate customers’ IRHPs early (the banks bear the cost of IRHP payments that customers would have made in the future), the costs of employing more than 3,000 people to carry out the exercise, and the costs of engaging independent reviewers to look at every case.
+In addition to the £1.8 billion of redress payable to customers, the banks have set aside money to cover the costs of having to terminate customers’ IRHPs early (the banks bear the cost of IRHP payments that customers would have made in the future), the costs of employing more than 3,000 people to carry out the review exercise, and the costs of engaging independent reviewers to look at every case.

 The charts and tables below summarise the banks’ progress and the position at the end of June:

-For those customers who have received an offer and are considering whether or not to accept it, the banks will also continue to hold meetings, during which they can obtain a more detailed explanation of the decision, ask questions and, if appropriate, provide additional information.
+For those customers who have received an offer and are considering whether or not to accept it, the banks will continue to hold meetings, during which customers can obtain a more detailed explanation of the decision, ask questions and, if appropriate, provide additional information.
 The banks and independent reviewers will carefully consider any points that are raised by customers.

-Finally, the banks and independent reviewers will continue to assess customers’ claims for consequential losses.
+The banks and independent reviewers will also continue to assess customers’ claims for consequential losses.
 Every redress offer has 8% simple interest per year added which is intended to compensate customers for the lost opportunity cost of being deprived of their money (e.g. lost interest or profits).
-For many customers who were sold an IRHP more than 5 years ago, the cumulative interest payments will amount to more than 40% of their basic redress payment.
 Customers who can demonstrate that the losses caused by their IRHP exceeded 8% per year can submit a consequential loss claim.

-We expect the work of the banks and independent reviewers to continue until the end of the year.
+We expect the banks and independent reviewers to complete their work by Summer 2015.
 We will continue to provide close oversight of the IRHP review and will provide quarterly updates, including information about the progress of consequential loss claims.

 1For these purposes, we mean IRHPs that are derivatives which are separate to a lending arrangement and are for the purpose of managing interest rate fluctuations.